pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 Only randomly collected samples were used.
 The sample sizes associated with the length compositions from the fishing fleets are shown in *_Table X (landings)_* and *_Table X (discards)_*.
 Length samples from the Trawl North fleet in 1980, 1994, and 1995 showed a very different pattern than the surrounding years.
 The effective sample sizes for these years were substantially lower than other years (Neff < 15), so the observed differences are likely due to non-representative sampling.

-Input sample sizes {N_{input}} for fishery length frequency distributions by year were calculated as a function of the number of trips and number of fish via the Stewart Method (Stewart, pers.com):
+Input sample sizes ${N_{input}}$ for fishery length frequency distributions by year were calculated as a function of the number of trips and number of fish via the Stewart Method (Stewart, pers.com):
 \begin{align*}{N_{input} = N_{trips} + 0.138N_{fish}}\qquad\text{ when }\frac{N_{fish}}{N_{trips}}<44 \\
 {N_{input} = 7.06N_{trips}}\qquad\qquad\qquad\text{ when }\frac{N_{fish}}{N_{trips}}\ge 44 \end{align*}
 The method is based on analysis of the input and model-derived effective sample sizes from west coast groundfish stock assessments.
 A piece-wise linear regression was used to estimate the increase in effective sample size per sample based on fish-per-sample and the maximum effective sample size for large numbers of individual fish.